garaud/doing_pydata_science/README.rst

 project.
 You can also launch the Bash script ``launch.sh`` which carries out the same command with some specific ipython options.

-You can alse use the NBViewer_ website to read a notebook.
+You can also use the NBViewer_ website to read a notebook.

 **Note**: This repo aims to practice myself in Data Science and to show that's easy to do Data Science in Python.